Surgery & Smoking

 - If you smoke, you have a higher chance of heart attack, stroke, sepsis, shock, and death after surgery compared to non-smokers.

 - If you're having bone or joint surgery, your bones will take longer to heal than a non-smoker.
 If you're having plastic surgery, you have a higher chance of scarring.
 If you're having breast surgery, you have a greater chance of losing your implants than a non-smoker.

 - If your child is having surgery, it’s important to stop smoking around their surgery.
 Children have more problems after surgery if a parent smokes.

 How does stopping smoking help me after surgery?

 Stopping smoking improves your body's ability to heal itself immediately.

 - Within a day or two after you quit, your body can bring more oxygen to cells and your blood flow improves.
 This makes it easier for healing to occur.

-There is no down-side to quitting before surgery.
+Many people use their surgery as a good time to quit.
+And, there’s no down-side to quitting before surgery.
 Quitting before surgery makes a difference in your body's ability to heal, even if it is only a day or two before.

+There are lots of ways to go about quitting.
 You have the best chance of quitting if you use medications and create a plan to change your smoking behavior.
 Social support can also improve your chance of success, whether that is family members and friends, or the EX Community.

 You can also learn more about quitting around your surgery by watching this video from Mayo Clinic.